If you want blisteringly fast and even fingers on your sax, then you MUST know about alternate fingerings.

 When do you use this?
 For example, if you’ve got to quickly move between C sharp and D – if you use the palm key instead, it’s much smoother.

 A lot of people would prefer to use that because it sounds a bit flatter.
 It’s got a bit of a darker sound.
-You’ll find guys like Ben Webster, Lester Young, Coleman Hawkins will use that as an effect in their playing.
+You’ll find guys like Ben Webster, Lester Young, and Coleman Hawkins will use that as an effect in their playing.

 Low C Fingering